Preshfile/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More projects on pointers and strings
+Projects on more pointers arrays and strings